Scleral tattooing: Procedure

 Cobra initially attempted a procedure that involved covering the needle with ink and then puncturing the eye but deemed it unsuccessful.
 The technique he used during the procedure, injecting the sclera with blue dye, is similar to an established method practiced by surgeons who install eye implants.
 Larratt's wife Rachel underwent a procedure where the surgeon injected small drops of saline to create a fluid-filled pocket between the conjunctiva and the sclera, where he inserted a thin piece of platinum jewelry.
 The saline eventually dissipated and left only the jewelry behind.
 Larratt called Cobra's procedure "effectively painless because there aren't nerve endings in the surface of the eye" and claimed that the after-effects included minor pain, bruising, discomfort, and mild blistering between the sclera and conjunctiva.

 In a 2007 Body Modification Ezine article, Larratt discussed the risks and possible complications of the procedure, including blindness, and said it should never be performed without a professional.
 He also stressed that scleral tattooing is still a new body modification and potential long-term effects have not yet been measured.

+Complications and notable cases

+Scleral tattooing has been associated with significant medical complications, including pain, chronic inflammation, infection, impaired vision and permanent blindness.
+Several cases have been widely reported in the media, drawing attention to the potential dangers of the procedure.

+One of the most publicised incidents involved Catt Gallinger, a Canadian woman who underwent a scleral tattoo in 2017.
+Shortly after the procedure, she experienced severe swelling, discharge and long-term damage to the surface of the eye.
+Her case received international coverage and prompted renewed discussion among medical professionals regarding the safety and regulation of scleral tattooing.

+A similar case occurred in the United Kingdom with Anaya-Nicole Parke-Peterson, who underwent an eyeball tattoo that led to serious complications and partial loss of vision.
+Her experience was featured in multiple national news outlets, where she described ongoing pain, reduced eyesight and the long-term impact on her daily life.
+Parke-Peterson later participated in follow-up interviews discussing the medical treatment she required and the risks associated with cosmetic eye modification.

+Both cases have been cited by ophthalmologists and public health commentators as evidence of the need for clearer regulation, practitioner training standards and greater public awareness regarding the dangers associated with scleral tattooing.